SIT Study Abroad Logo

 • Learn firsthand how indigenous communities manage their health with ancient medications and treatments.

-• Learn Spanish with a focus on public and clinic health.
+• Learn Spanish with a focus on clinical and public health.

 • Complete an internship in public healthcare centers or with traditional healers of indigenous people.